johnshearing/bioelectocracy/README.md

 [Video: Decentralized Blockchain: Freeing The Price System](https://youtu.be/FciRpVKr2ms?si=rAkKzQnH6YgqVe-5&t=548)

 **BioElectocracy** sees the collective of all humans to be one single very young organism in the process of morphogenesis.
-In other words, we consider the first humans as sperm and egg, and all of us as the resulting cells which continue to multiply and self-assemble into a single larger organism. **Let's call this human collective being a macro-organism and let's call it Mac for short.**
+In other words, we consider the first humans as sperm and egg, and all of us as the cells which continue to multiply and self-assemble into a single larger organism. **Let's call this human collective being a macro-organism and let's call it Mac for short.**
 [Levin talks about intelligence that scales](https://youtu.be/YnObwxJZpZc?si=4rsnMKImAAbTMcCR&t=1454).

 We consider Mac a conscious being with a will (preferences and goals) which are completely independent of its human membership.
 This is easier to imagine when you consider that we humans can run a long race while our cells are begging for rest or we can eat a scalding hot slice of pizza even though it burns the cells in our mouths.
 Closer to Mac's scale of existence contemplate governments which regularly send young men to fight profitable wars even though very few of the men wish to fight.